jiornojiovanni/palma-8/README.md

 Build with `make` and run with `palmotto <chip8 rom>`

-Install ncurses to use this program.
+Install sdl2 to use this program.